DNSSEC-Provisioning/Multi-signer/capabilities_saas.md

-# Capabilities of DNS SaaS providers
+# Capabilities of DNS Service providers

 This document tries to list all capabilities needed for running a DNSSEC Multi-Signer setup.
 Capabilities are devided in groups by mode of access.